 4G categories refers to the different capabilities of modems used on smartphones.
 The LTE protocol uses the LTE categories to define the performance specs of an LTE device.

 The fourth generation of networks have a heavy focus on internet connectivity.
-So the average user is usually concerned about their internet speed as this has a huge bearing on how he/she can play online games or use Zoom.
+Since the average user is usually concerned about their internet speed, this has a huge bearing on how he/she can play online games or use Zoom.
 It also affects the speed at which movies and heavy games can be downloaded and how photos and videos can be uploaded to Facebook and Instagram.

 All 4G modem manufacturers use the 4G LTE categories to rate the performance of their equipment.
 These companies include Qualcomm, Samsung and Kirin.

-The body that manages this 4G LTE standard is called 3gpp (3rd Generation Partnership Project).
+4G LTE standard are managed by the 3gpp group (3rd Generation Partnership Project).

 This is one of the hardest topics that I have had to research as information on the categories was rather very sketchy.
-To make matters worse, the 3gpp website was last updated in 2016.
+To make matters worse, the last time the 3gpp website was updated was in 2016.
 That was four years ago!
-Regardless, I found some very good information from Squimway website in their article User Equipment category .
+Regardless, I found some very good information from Sqimway website in their article User Equipment category .
 They did an awesome job and credit where it is due.

 The cheaper entry-level and budget phones use categories 4, 6, 9 and 10.
 The mid-rangers could use any category between categories 12, 13, 14 and 15.
 The more higher end flagships could use anything between categories 16, 18, 19, 20, 22 and 24.
 The higher the number, the faster the speeds and the better the performance.
 This means that a category 15 modem is much better than a category 9.